Treats pneumonia (a lung infection) that is caused by bacteria. This medicine is an antibiotic.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to telithromycin or any macrolide antibiotic, such as azithromycin, clarithromycin, erythromycin, Biaxin®, E-Mycin®, or Zithromax®.
-You should not use this medicine if you have myasthenia gravis, or if you have ever had jaundice (yellowing of your skin or the whites of your eyes), hepatitis, or other liver problems.
-Do not use telithromycin if you are also using pimozide (Orap®).
+You should not use this medicine if you have had an allergic reaction to telithromycin, or any similar medicines (such as azithromycin, clarithromycin, erythromycin, Biaxin®, E-Mycin®, or Zithromax®).
+You should not use this medicine if you have myasthenia gravis (severe muscle weakness), or if you have ever had jaundice (yellowing of your skin or the whites of your eyes), hepatitis, or other liver problems.
+Do not use telithromycin if you are also using cisapride (Propulsid®) or pimozide (Orap®).
+If you have kidney or liver problems, you should not use colchicine with telithromycin.

 How to Use This Medicine